thiagobossardi/thiagobossardi.github.io/README.md

 ### Professional Development
 **- Google Data Analytics Certificate**

-*(practical-based program and covers the fundamentals of Data Analytics: Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data)*
+*(practical-based program that covers the fundamentals of Data Analytics: Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data)*

 **- CFA Institute – Investment Foundations Programme**